WichaelMu/MW-Unity-Namespace/Docs/Markdown/MW/Heap.md

 THeap provides the raw implementation of the MW Heap data structure, while MHeap provides the user- friendly API.
 To use MW Heaps, instantiate MHeap, instead of THeap.

+Both Heaps are available in RELEASE and STANDALONE builds.

 ## MW.MHeap&lt;T&gt;

 This class provides Heap functionality to any generic type `T`.
 Unlike `THeap<T, R>`, this means